SWAT Small Grants Program

 Request for Proposals

-Submission Deadline: July 1
+Submission Deadline: May 1

 Sponsored by The University of Texas Southwestern Medical Center Southwestern Academy of Teachers (SWAT)

 The purpose of the SWAT Small Grants Program is to promote education research and innovation in the UT Southwestern Medical Center educational community.
 SWAT is an organization of faculty from UT Southwestern’s three degree-granting schools whose mission is to promote excellent education on our campus.
 The SWAT Small Grants Program will be administered by the SWAT Small Grants Committee.
 The committee will perform the peer review and selection of the Small Grants Program awardees.